rsahwe/lovely/README.md

-# The Lonely Programming Language
+# The Lovely Programming Language

 A purpose-built programming language for developing humbleOS